spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 -------------------------------------------------------

 ``--use_source_posn``
-  This is a boolean flag to specify whether the target and background extraction region locations specified in the :ref:`EXTRACT1D <extract1d_reffile>` reference file should be shifted to account for the expected position of the source.
-If None (the default), the step will make the decision of whether to use the source position based on the observing mode and the source type.
-The source position will only be used for point sources and for modes where the source could be located off-center due to nodding or dithering.
-If turned on, the position of the source is used in conjunction with the World Coordinate System (WCS) to compute the x/y source location.
-For NIRSpec modes, the source position is determined from the ``source_xpos/source_ypos`` metadata.
-For MIRI LRS fixed slit, the dither offset is applied to the sky pointing location to determine source position.
+  Specify whether the target and background extraction region locations specified in the :ref:`EXTRACT1D <extract1d_reffile>` reference file should be shifted to account for the expected position of the source.
+If None (the default), the step will decide whether to use the source position based on the observing mode and the source type.
+By default, source position corrections are attempted only for NIRSpec MOS and NIRSpec and MIRI LRS fixed-slit point sources.
-  If this parameter is specified in the :ref:`EXTRACT1D <extract1d_reffile>` reference file, the reference file value will override any automatic settings based on exposure and source type.
-As always, a value given by the user as an argument to the step overrides all settings in the reference file or within the step code.
+  Set to False to ignore position estimates for all modes; set to True to additionally attempt source position correction NIRSpec BOTS data.

 ``--smoothing_length``
   If ``smoothing_length`` is greater than 1 (and is an odd integer), the